recetasdemama/wordpress/wp-content/plugins/wp-security-scan/readme.txt

 permissions.
 Please consult your client's documentation for your specific directions.

+= I cannot activate the plugin for individual sites in MultiSite? = No, the Acunetix WP Security plugin when running in a MultiSite installation can only be network activated.
+It cannot be activated per individual sites.
+All its features are related to the whole network and activating it per individual sites would be pointless.

 For more information, please visit http://codex.wordpress.org/Changing_File_Permissions

 = Why do I need to hide my version of WordPress?  =